-There is one more parameter available: \$passSignalInformation.
-It controls whether or not the signal information (class name and method name of the signal emitter, separated by ::) should be passed to the slot as last parameter. \$passSignalInformation is TRUE by default.
+When using connect(), there is one more parameter available: \$passSignalInformation.
+It controls whether or not the signal information should be passed to the slot as the last parameter (as a string: class name and method name of the signal emitter, separated by ::.) \$passSignalInformation is true by default.